ajama19/rock-paper-scissors/README.md

 # Background Information:

 > This is essentially a game of rock paper scissors with a ninja theme.
-It was created to explore the basiscs of Javascript, and practice using it in tandem with HTML and CSS.
+It was created to explore the basics of Javascript, and practice using it in tandem with HTML and CSS.